José Maldonado Román: Later years

 In March 1899, Maldonado was involved in a fight in the City of Ponce and was arrested.
 His men tried in vain to liberate him and the incident erupted into an armed confrontation between Maldonado's men and the local authorities in which Maldonado lost the sight from one of his eyes from the wounds received.
 Maldonado received support from the local press and was exonerated from all wrongdoing.
 He later married Juana Estrada and became a professional barber.
 According to his granddaughter Margarita Maldonado Colón, Maldonado was a generous man with the less fortunate and he was often visited by the president of the Puerto Rican Nationalist Party, Pedro Albizu Campos.

-In the later years of his life (until 1930), Maldonado worked as a government employee.
+In the later years of his life, Maldonado worked as a government employee.
 In his book War Against All Puerto Ricans, Denis states that Maldonado owned a barber shop which he named Salón Boricua and which was located at 351 Calle Colton (Colton Street), Esquina Barbosa (at the corner of Barbosa Street) in Barrio Obrero.
 The word Boricua is synonymous with Puerto Rican and is a self-referential term which Puerto Ricans commonly employ.
 The word is derived from the word Borinquen (the name which the native Taínos gave to the island before the arrival of the Spanish Conquistadors).
 And that among his employees was Vidal Santiago Díaz who in 1932, purchased the barbershop from Maldonado.

 Maldonado died January 17, 1932, due to throat cancer in his home in Toa Baja.
 Regarding his death, Denis states that Maldonado was treated for throat cancer at the Presbyterian Hospital in San Juan and that Maldonado died of the illness in 1932 in said hospital, which has been disputed.